cyberrumor/ammo/README.md

 - Manages activation state of mods and plugins.
 - Deactivating a mod auto-hides its plugins.
 - Handles file conflicts correctly.
-- Disable all mods and 'commit' to return to vanilla skyrim.
+- Disable all mods and 'commit' to return to vanilla.
 - Works via symbolic links.
 No performance impact!
+- Should work with most Bethesda games.

 # Planned Features
-- Expand to other Bethesda games.
-Fallout4, Oblivion, etc.
+- FOMOD installer

 # Dependencies
 - Linux version of Steam, Proton.